-Continuing on, the driver has its own compression circuit which helps protect it from damaging transient peaks.
+The polymer high frequency driver has its own compression circuit which helps protect it from damaging transient peaks.
 The compressor is designed to be transparent and is not noticeable under normal operating conditions.

 Overexcursion Protection

 A subsonic filter circuit just prior to the power amplifier prevents ultra-low frequencies from being amplified.
 Excessive low-frequency energy can damage the woofer by causing it to "bottom out," also know as overexcursion, which is equivalent to a mechanical form of clipping.